ECE shares most of its codebase with Elastic Cloud. The key tenets of the architecture are:

 - Containerization using Docker

 - Easy access through the Cloud UI

-An Elastic Cloud Enterprise installation consists of a number of core services.
+An ECE installation consists of a number of core services.
 This service-oriented architecture lets you:

 - Scale the platform easily.
 Different services can have different reliability and performance requirements, as each service can be scaled separately.

 - Access services via API, easing operational management and enabling changes and improvements to one service without affecting all the other services.

 - Deploy each service independently in its own Docker container.
 Combined with fine-grained permissions to read and write application state, your whole installation is more secure.
 Even if a service is compromised, the damage is contained within a single container plus part of the application state.

 Proxies handle user requests, mapping cluster IDs that are passed in request URLs for the container to the actual cluster nodes.
 The association of cluster IDs to a container is stored in ZooKeeper, cached by the proxies.
 In the event of ZooKeeper downtime, the platform can still service the requests to existing clusters by using the cache.

 Proxies are intelligent: if you have a highly available cluster, so that your nodes are spread across two or three availability zones, proxies keep track of the state and availability of zones.
 If one of the zones goes down, then the proxy handling your user request will not route any requests there.

 Proxies help with no-downtime scaling and upgrades.
 Before performing an upgrade, a snapshot is taken, and then new nodes with a new configuration or a new quota are spun up.
 The data is migrated to the new nodes using standard Elasticsearch features.
 When the migration is complete, a proxy switches the traffic to the new nodes and disconnects the old ones.